How Often Is The Nvd Updated

 5. Verification: Post‑patch scanning confirmed that the vulnerable library was no longer present on any production host.

-The entire cycle—from NVD publish to patch verification—took under 24 hours for the automated environment, dramatically reducing exposure compared with manual processes that could take days That's the part that actually makes a difference..
+The entire cycle—from NVD publish to patch verification—took under 24 hours for the automated environment, dramatically reducing exposure compared with manual processes that could take days And that's really what it comes down to..

 Staying Ahead: Future Directions for NVD Updates